 Who can get HPV?

-Condoms do not completely protect you from HPV, but are very helpful in protecting you from other infections that can be spread through sex.
+Any man or woman who has ever had sex can get HPV.
+The virus is spread by sex.
+Condoms do not completely protect you from HPV, but they are helpful in protecting you from other infections that can be spread through sex.

 Are there any symptoms of HPV?